-Note: You are currently viewing documentation for Moodle 3.1.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Building Database.
+Note: You are currently viewing documentation for Moodle 2.6.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Building Database.

 After creating a database, as explained in Database activity settings...